 - ⅔ cup milk (165ml)

 Check the notes below for some of the optional ingredients before you start

 - Heat the milk in a small saucepan, you want to bring it just to the boil

 - While the milk is heating whisk the egg yolk and cornflour together to form a paste in a heat proof bowl

 - Remove the hot milk from the heat and pour this over the egg yolk and cornflour paste, whisking until its well combined

 - Return the milk to the saucepan and continue to heat over a low heat until the custard thickens, stirring regularly

 - Stir through a fruit purée to sweeten

 If you are making this recipe with a cows milk alternative such as soy milk, rice milk or almond milk consider adding an extra teaspoonful of cornflour as sometimes these milks need a little more thickening power.
 The same goes if you are using breastmilk or infant formula in this recipe

-To make a blancmange (ie egg-free custard) sub the egg yolk for 2 tsp of cornflour, so you will need 3 tsp in total.
-To make a paste whisk the cornflour with 2 Tbsp of the milk you are using.
+To make a blancmange (ie egg-free custard) sub the egg yolk for 2 teaspoon of cornflour, so you will need 3 teaspoon in total.
+To make a paste whisk the cornflour with 2 tablespoon of the milk you are using.